vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Can I use vTPM without encrypting the VM disks?

 Yes, you are not required to encrypt the VM disks in order to add a vTPM.
+The encryption of the VM swap file (on ESX, not the guest OS swap file) and the NVRAM file for the VM must be encrypted.

 ### What is the impact of adding a vTPM on a VM's performance?

 A vTPM is a low I/O device, so it has minimal impact on performance.
 However, there may be a slight increase in boot times due to the additional security measures being implemented.
-If a VM is encrypted, its swap files will also be encrypted.
+If a VM is encrypted, its ESX swap files (not the swap files inside the guest OS) will also be encrypted.
 This may cause additional CPU overhead if the VM's memory is being paged to disk by ESX due to resource overcommitment.

 ### Does a vTPM slow my workload down?

 A vTPM is such a low I/O device that, practically speaking, you won’t notice any performance difference.
 Guest OSes rarely access the TPM.
 Boot times may increase very slightly.

-When you encrypt a VM the swap files will also be encrypted, too.
+When you encrypt a VM the ESX swap files (not the swap files inside the guest OS) will also be encrypted, too.
 As such, there may be additional CPU overhead if your VM’s memory is being paged to disk by ESX due to resource overcommitment.

 ### How fast is a vTPM?

 Hardware-based TPMs are accessed over a slow serial bus, similar to a modem.
 A virtual TPM (vTPM), because it is emulated, is actually much faster than that.

-Guest operating systems (OSes) don’t store very much data in a TPM (only kilobytes in total), and don’t read from it very much, so speed is not likely to be a concern.
+Guest operating systems (OSes) don’t store very much data in a TPM (only kilobytes in total), and don’t read from it very much, so speed is not likely to be a concern, even in environments with hundreds of thousands of VMs.

+### Does a vTPM-enabled VM work with memory tiering?

+Yes.

 ### Can I clone a VM with a vTPM?